Alfresco/alfresco-ng2-components/docs/core/login.component.md

 </adf-login>
 ```

-### Customize Validation rules
+### Customizing validation rules

-If needed it is possible to customise the validation rules of the login
+You can add to or modify the default validation rules of the login form if you
-form.
-You can add/modify the default rules of the login form.
+need your own custom validation:

 **MyCustomLogin.component.html**